jeromeberg/jeromeberg/README.md

 Computer science student at 42 Paris, building things with C, C++, and TypeScript.
 Mostly into web dev and embedded systems, I also enjoy tinkering with hardware and devices such as Kinect, e-readers and old game consoles.

+📌 Currently looking for an internship.
+Feel free to reach out at `internship@jebrg.com`.

 ## Skills

 **Languages**: